Tencent/PocketFlow/README.md

 ## Framework

-The proposed framework mainly consists of two categories of algorithm components, \ie learners and hyper-parameter optimizers, as depicted in the figure below.
+The proposed framework mainly consists of two categories of algorithm components, learners and hyper-parameter optimizers, as depicted in the figure below.
 Given an uncompressed original model, the learner module generates a candidate compressed model using some randomly chosen hyper-parameter combination.
 The candidate model's accuracy and computation efficiency is then evaluated and used by hyper-parameter optimizer module as the feedback signal to determine the next hyper-parameter combination to be explored by the learner module.
 After a few iterations, the best one of all the candidate models is output as the final compressed model.

 ![Framework Design](docs/framework_design.png)